|

 March, April and May are the hottest months.

-The typhoon season is June to November.
+The typhoon season is June to November, but occasionally typhoons occur outside of the typhoon season.

 Even if a typhoon is not going to hit directly, it can bring rain to areas a thousand-plus KM away.